 - Avoid credit cards.
 Your parents might want you to have one in their name just in case of emergencies but don’t get one on your own.
 It isn’t free money and the purchases can add up and get away from you quite quickly.
 The smart rule is, if you don’t have the cash to pay for something, then you can’t afford it.
 This motto will keep you out of tons of trouble.

 College and parties go hand in hand.
-The important thing is to be smart and safe while you are out and about.
+We all know under-age drinking is against the law but not many college kids out there seem to abide by this law.
+The important thing is to be smart and safe while you are imbibing.

-- Never accept a drink from someone unless you watched them prepare it.
+- Pay Attention to Your Drink.
+Never accept a drink from someone unless you watched them prepare it.

-- Drink a tall glass of water in between each alcoholic drink.
+- Drink Lots of Water.
+Drink a tall glass of water in between each alcoholic drink.
 Women have a lower alcohol tolerance than men for various reasons.
 That means the alcohol will affect you faster.
 Plus, who want’s to be remembered as the sloppy drunk at the party?

-- If the party is not within walking distance of home, make sure you have a designated driver or the number and money for a cab or Uber.
-Don’t get in a car with a driver who has been drinking or doing drugs.
+- Have an Exit Plan.
+If the party is not within walking distance of home, make sure you have a designated driver or the number and money for a cab, Uber, or Lyft.
+Whatever you do, don’t get in a car with a driver who has been drinking or doing drugs.
 If you did walk, make sure you don’t leave alone.
 Stay with a group of people for safety.

-- Don’t do drugs.
+- Don’t Do Drugs.
 No, seriously.
 One of my previous jobs was working at a women’s rehabilitation facility.
-I can’t count the number of clients that spoke of how they just wanted to try one drug or another to see what it was all about, and before they knew what had happened, they were addicted.
+I can’t count the number of clients that spoke of how they just wanted to try one drug or another to see what it was all about or they were just trying to have a little fun.
+Before they knew what had happened, they were addicted.
 Their lives spiraled down and they lost everything because all that mattered anymore was chasing that next high.
-By everything, I mean they sometimes lost their lives.
+When I say everything, I mean they sometimes lost their lives.
 Don’t do it.
+Ever.

 - Stay calm so you can think logically.